njakub/kaz-mielony/src/content/recipes/einstein/einstein-honey-fried-eggs.md

   - "1 tbsp honey (plus extra for drizzling; Acacia honey preferred)"
   - "4 tbsp butter"
   - "1 tbsp extra virgin olive oil"
-equipment:
-  - "Frying pan"
-  - "Sharp knife"
-  - "Cutting board"
-  - "Toaster"
 ---

 ## The Genius's Simple Breakfast

 Albert Einstein's daily routine included a simple yet satisfying breakfast that provided sustained energy for his groundbreaking work.
 This combination of honey-sweetened eggs with savory mushrooms reflects Einstein's preference for uncomplicated, nourishing meals that didn't distract from his scientific pursuits.

-## Historical Context

-Einstein was known for his modest eating habits, often preferring simple, wholesome foods over elaborate cuisine.
-This breakfast dish represents the kind of meal he might have enjoyed in his Princeton home, combining protein-rich eggs with the natural sweetness of honey—a combination that would have reminded him of traditional German breakfast fare from his youth.

-The use of honey in savory dishes was common in Central European cooking, and Einstein's appreciation for such combinations reflects his cultural background and practical approach to nutrition.

 ## Instructions